apache/cordova-cli/README.md

 # Project Directory Structure
-A Cordova application built with cordova-client will have the following directory structure:
+A Cordova application built with cordova-cli will have the following directory structure:

     myApp/